ashelm/MAST6100-Bank-Marketing/README.md

  - Contributors

 # Project Overview
 The Bank Marketing dataset relates to direct marketing campaigns os a Portuguese bank insituition.
 The campaigns were conducted via phone calls, often requiring multiple contacts with the same client to determine whether they would subscribe to a term deposit.
-The goal of this project is to analyse the dataset to identify patterns and trends in client behaviour and develop predictive models to forecast whether a client is likely to subscribe to a term deposit based on their demographic and campaign related attributes
+The goal of this project is to analyse the dataset to identify patterns and trends in client behaviour and develop predictive models to forecast whether a client is likely to subscribe to a term deposit based on their demographic and campaign related attributes.

 # Data Source
 The datase was created by Paulo Cortez (University of Minho) and Sergio Moro (ISCTE-IUL) in 2012.
 It is publicly availabel for reaserch and can be found [here](https://archive.ics.uci.edu/dataset/222/bank+marketing).